 Kelly Bescherer is a PhD candidate in the Cultures of Critique research training group and working in close collaboration with the DigID project as an associated researcher.
 Her work explores identification as a site of epistemic conflict, focusing in particular on the role of identificatory practices in Germany and the EU's politics of deportation.
-As part of this research, she is investigating the impacts and neocolonial dimensions of EU initiatives for digital population registration in Senegal and throughout West Africa.
+As part of this research, she is also investigating the impacts of EU initiatives for digital population registration in Senegal and throughout West Africa.
 Kelly holds an M.A. in Social Sciences and worked for several years in the field of immigration law prior to starting her PhD.

 Salah El-Kahil is a PhD candidate at Leuphana University Lüneburg, holding bachelor's and master's degrees in sociology.
 He has contributed to projects centered around migration, social policy, social theory, and labor sociology.
 His research has investigated data and security, exploring how security agencies' practices influence national and cultural identity narratives.
 In 'Doing Digital Identities', Salah conducts a case study examining the social and political implications of emerging digital ID infrastructure in Germany, paying particular attention to identity wallets.